gofiber/recipes/docker-mariadb-clean-arch/README.md

 This application is a slightly complex example of a REST API that have four major endpoints.
 A public user can access the `User`, `Auth`, and `Misc` major endpoints, but they cannot access the `City` endpoint (as it is protected).
 If one wants to access said endpoint, they have to log in first via the `Auth` endpoint, and only after that they can access the `City` endpoint.

 This application uses MariaDB as a database (dockerized), and JWT as an authentication mechanism.
-This application also showcases how to perform 1-to-many relational mapping in Clean Architecture, and also the implementation of `JOIN` SQL clause in Go in general.
+This application also showcases how to perform 1-to-many relational mapping in Clean Architecture (one user can have multiple cities), and also the implementation of `JOIN` SQL clause in Go in general.

 ## Clean Architecture